Mei Tai baby carriers seem to be the least common carrier style, but we love their simplicity and extreme comfort.

-This baby carrier is slightly different from the Mei Tai carriers that have a more structured feel.
-It is made from 100 percent organic woven cotton.
-The back section which holds your baby is a soft material, allowing for your new arrival to be held in a natural snug shape.
+This baby carrier is slightly different from the Mei Tai carriers with a more structured feel.
+It is made from 100% organic woven cotton.
+The back section that holds your baby is a soft material, allowing your new arrival to be held in a natural, snug position.

-With the drawstring adjuster, this Mei Tai will grow as your child does, allowing use from newborn to approximately three years.
-The straps can be widened for the user’s comfort and additional support too as the child gets bigger.
+The drawstring adjuster enables this Mei Tai to grow with your child, allowing for use from newborn to approximately three years.
+You can widen the straps for comfort and extra support as your child gets bigger.

-A welcome addition is that the carrier has a hood for baby.
-This means you can provide shelter from outdoor elements, or use it as a cover during sleep.
+A welcome addition is that the carrier has a hood for your baby.
+This means you can provide shelter from outdoor elements or use it as a cover during sleep.